 - Equities such as stocks can help provide potential growth opportunities over a long-term horizon.

-- Real assets (e.g., commodities and real estate) may help provide potential ongoing income and a hedge against inflation.
+- Real assets (for example, commodities and real estate) may help provide potential ongoing income and a hedge against inflation.

-- Alternative investments (i.e., hedge funds, private equity) can help offset potential volatility.
+- Alternative investments (such as hedge funds and private equity) can help offset potential volatility.

 3. Give your investment strategy regular tune-ups

 Your risk tolerance is determined by factors including your investment goals and experience.
-(Learn more about personalizing your investment portfolio) Keep in mind that those objectives may change over time, as well, such as if your family grows or you’re starting to think more about charitable giving.
-Plus milestones that come with reaching various stages of life can affect your investment strategy.
+Keep in mind that those objectives may change over time, as well, such as if your family grows or you’re starting to think more about charitable giving.
+Plus, milestones that come with reaching various stages of life can affect your investment strategy.
 “Don’t operate on a set-it-and-forget-it investment strategy,” Taback says.
 “Set and reset is a wiser approach.”